-CNN Business reported the likelihood that a consumer will buy a product with five reviews is 270% higher than the likelihood of buying a product with zero reviews, according to a 2017 report by Northwestern University's Spiegel Research Center.
-Looking at these stats, it's no wonder Amazon brushing scams have become more common—the main goal of this scam is to post fake positive reviews on products.
+CNN Business reports that the likelihood that a consumer will buy a product with five reviews is 270% higher than a product with zero reviews, according to a 2017 report by Northwestern University's Spiegel Research Center.
+Looking at these stats, it's no wonder that Amazon brushing scams—scammers posting fake positive reviews on products—have become more common.

 What is the Amazon Brushing Scam?

 The Amazon brushing scam happens when you receive unsolicited packages in the mail.
 Amazon prohibits sellers from sending unsolicited packages, but they may occasionally slip through the cracks.

 In these instances, sellers create a fake shopper account associated with your consumer data—such as a name and mailing address.
 Then, they’ll purchase the product from their store and send it to you.

 In doing so, brushing scammers can make you a verified buyer and write glowing online reviews for their product on Amazon posing as you.
 This, then, tricks consumers into buying the product under false pretenses.